spacetelescope/calcloud/README.md

            display job and processing information.

-A periodic lambda is used to force improve synchronization of the Storage Gateway between AWS and on permise NFS by flushing the cache.
+A periodic lambda is used to force improve synchronization of the Storage Gateway between AWS and on premise NFS by flushing the cache.
 Flush rates depend on the subdirectory being flushed.

 Message Passing